hirrolot/interface99/README.md

 }
 ```

-As you can see, default implementations follow a strict naming convention, `<iface>_<default-method-name>` -- this provides Interface99 with sufficient information to generate a virtual table.
+As you can see, default implementations follow a strict naming convention, `<iface>_<default-func-name>` -- this provides Interface99 with sufficient information to generate a virtual table.
 For `C_3PO`, we use the default implementation of `turn_on`, and the resulting virtual table would look like this:

 ```c
 static const DroidVTable C_3PO_Droid_impl = {